MartinHerren/QrssPiG/README.md

 QrssPiG is short for QRSS (Raspberry)Pi Grabber.

 Haven't found a headless standalone grabber for my Pi.
 So I try to create my own.
-If i find one working for my needs I might well using the existing one and stop this.

 ## Functionality
  - Headless QRSS grabber